KartikTalwar/gmail.js/README.md

 The on method also supports observering specific DOM events in the Gmail Interface (for example when a new compose window is opened).
 These are only available via the `on` method (not the `before` or `after` methods).

 Some actions/observers also have defined 'sub-observers' which become available if you have an action bound to the parent observer.
 Sub-observers are defined as such because they only make sense once the parent has been triggered.
-I.e. you can have an email display as part of a conversation thread until the thread has been opened.
-For example:
+I.e. for an individual email to display as part of a conversation thread, the thread must first be opened/loaded in the interface.

+Example usage:

 ```js
 gmail.observe.on('view_thread', function(obj) {